 Before the closing date, applicants must complete all sections of the online Fellowship Application and upload onto the website (PDF only) the following:

-Applicants must also arrange for three letters of recommendation to be uploaded onto the site in PDF format.
-Each referee will be asked to provide the names of two further readers, not in the candidate’s institution, to whom work might be sent if the candidate is long-listed.
+Applicants must also arrange for three letters of recommendation to be uploaded onto the site in PDF format by the closing date of Friday 22 October 2021.
+Each referee should be asked to provide the names of two further readers, not in the candidate’s institution, to whom work might be sent if the candidate is long-listed.
 It is the duty of the candidate to ensure that the referees submit the references before the closing date.

-Your referees will need to provide their references (PDF only) and the names of two readers through the FAS website.
+Your referees will need to provide their references through the FAS website.
 They will be sent an email containing a link to do this.
-Referees unable to submit references electronically via the FAS website may e-mail the competition administrator, Mrs Sally Thorp.
+Referees unable to submit references electronically via the FAS website may e-mail the competition administrator.

 Please note that all application materials must be in the English language.